SpocWiki/_public/schema.org/predicate/Texts/has_broadcast_timezone.md

 - [ #has_/text/_about_broadcast_timezone :: Text ] or
 - [ has_text_about_broadcast_timezone :: Text ]

-The timezone in &lt;a href="http://en.wikipedia.org/wiki/ISO_8601"&gt;ISO 8601 format&lt;/a&gt; for which the service bases its broadcasts.
+The timezone in [ISO 8601 format](http://en.wikipedia.org/wiki/ISO_8601) for which the service bases its broadcasts.

 Predicated describes that:
 [ #has_/domain  :: BroadcastService ]